tomaslibal/ua-detection/README.md

 ### ua-detection

-`ua_program` is the implementation of a classification program that uses supervised learning method to learn from data and makes predictions about new data as to which class the input may belong.
+`uadet` is the implementation of a classification program that uses supervised learning method to learn from data and makes predictions about new data as to which class the input may belong.